NygenAnalytics/CyteTypeR/README.md

 # CyteTypeR

-CyteTypeR is the R version of CyteType, a single‑cell RNA‑seq cluster annnotation using multi-agent workflow <https://github.com/NygenAnalytics/CyteType>.
+CyteTypeR is the R version of CyteType, a single‑cell RNA‑seq cluster annnotation using multi-agent workflow [CyteType](https://github.com/NygenAnalytics/CyteType).

 Current version of this package interfaces with Seurat objects after clustering and characterize cell clusters through CyteType API.

+For AnnData or the original python client version, check out: [CyteType](https://github.com/NygenAnalytics/CyteType)

 ## Installation